reinershir/lui-auth/README.en.md

 COMMENT ON COLUMN public.ROLE."ID" IS 'ID';

-COMMENT ON COLUMN public.ROLE."ROLE_NAME" IS '角色名称';
+COMMENT ON COLUMN public.ROLE."ROLE_NAME" IS '';

-COMMENT ON COLUMN public.ROLE."DESCRIPTION" IS '  说明';
+COMMENT ON COLUMN public.ROLE."DESCRIPTION" IS '  ';

-COMMENT ON COLUMN public.ROLE."CREATE_DATE" IS '创建时间';
+COMMENT ON COLUMN public.ROLE."CREATE_DATE" IS '';

-COMMENT ON COLUMN public.ROLE."UPDATE_DATE" IS '修改时间';
+COMMENT ON COLUMN public.ROLE."UPDATE_DATE" IS '';

-COMMENT ON TABLE public.ROLE IS '角色表';
+COMMENT ON TABLE public.ROLE IS '';

--- 关系表
+-- Intermediate table

 CREATE TABLE public.ROLE_USER (
   ID serial4,